Lukas-Straube/NEON_Internship_Public/Google Cloud to Earth Engine/README.md

  //changed 'uris'
   'uris': [`gs://yell_2018/2018_YELL_3_Band${e}.tif`]
 ```
+If you choose to upload only a selt range of bands, it can be done by changing the start and end values on lines 5 & 9.
+It works inclusively so just change it to the band numbers you want to include

 #### XML File
 ---
 There is not much to say about this other than any flights metadata from that site would work regardless of the day.
 Just make sure the you do not the wrong year. e.g. Yell_2018 was flown over 3 days, any of the days would work, however, 2017 should not be used.